Skip to main content

 We have supported the Infected Blood Inquiry in an open and transparent way, sharing all relevant information and documentation.

-The Health Board is committed to supporting people who have questions about care and we will follow the Duty of Candour approach and share any available medical records upon request.
+The Health Board has been committed to supporting people who have questions about care and we will follow the Duty of Candour approach and share any available medical records upon request.
 We are committed to being open, transparent, and honest with anyone who contacts us.
 You can read more about the Duty of Candour here.

 If you are concerned that you or a loved one may be infected by contaminated blood products or are worried about your risk, you can access a free and confidential home test via the Public Health Wales here.